ppezzull/zkMed/memory-bank/projectbrief.md

 use context7: "Build multi-role healthcare dashboard with real-time pool monitoring"

 # Container orchestration for healthcare platform
-use context7: "Docker compose setup for healthcare platform with Uniswap v4 and vlayer"
+use context7: "Docker compose setup for healthcare platform with Merchant Moe Liquidity Book and vlayer"
 ```

 #### Context7 Benefits